rdsea/HINC/_posts/2016-06-23-distributed-testbed.md

 GROUP=myGroup123
 $ java -jar global-management-service-1.0-war-exec.jar -httpPort 9000
 ```
+Note that the port is currently fixed.
+We will provide a user-defined port in the future.

 Open the HINC Global via browser by point to the correct IP/Port to run this `http://localhost:9000/global-management-service-1.0`, we can have the list of APIs as bellow: